NdagiStanley/symmetrical-journey/assets/PROJECTPLAN.md

 ###Features

-The user will be able categorise their images.
+The user will be able categorize their images.

 ###Technology